Izi, Razavi Khorasan

-Izi (ايزي) (Note: Also romanized as Īzī; also known as Deh Benām and Qal‘eh-ye Īzī) is a village in, and the capital of, Qasabeh-ye Sharqi Rural District of the Central District of Sabzevar County, Razavi Khorasan province, Iran.
+Izi (ايزي) (Note: Also romanized as Īzī; also known as Deh Benām and Qal‘eh-ye Īzī) is a village in, and the capital of, Qasabeh-ye Sharqi Rural District in the Central District of Sabzevar County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,132 in 624 households.
 The following census in 2011 counted 2,223 people in 716 households.
-The 2016 census measured the population of the village as 2,486 people in 778 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,486 people in 778 households, the most populous in its rural district.